TobiasDeBruijn/Bierzee/README.md

 # Bierzee
 Bierzee is a simple app written for some folk at work who drink beers but occasionally forget to pay.
+Progress can be tracked [here](https://trello.com/b/bywuxafZ/bierzee)

 ## Server
 The bierzee server is written in Rust.
 Compiling it thus requires the [Rust compiler](https://www.rust-lang.org/learn/get-started).
 A Dockerfile is available as well.